taocpp/PEGTL/doc/Grammar-Analysis.md

 ## Custom Rules

+For custom rules it is usually sufficient to implement `rule_t` and `subs_t`.

+TODO...

-For custom rules it should usually be sufficient to follow the lead of the rules supplied with the PEGTL and define `analyze_t` to either `tao::pegtl::analysis::generic` or `tao::pegtl::analysis::counted`.
+follow the lead of the rules supplied with the PEGTL and define `analyze_t` to either `tao::pegtl::analysis::generic` or `tao::pegtl::analysis::counted`.
 In both cases, the `rule_type` and the list of sub-rules must be supplied as template parameters.
 Class `tao::pegtl::analysis::counted` additionally takes an integer argument `Count` with the assumption being that a count of zero indicates that everything the rule type is `opt` while a non-zero count uses the rule type given as template parameter.